 On our first walk along the waterfront, we passed a museum and noticed that the entrance was free.

 We just happened upon the Chinese History Museum.
 The history of Chinese immigrants is presented nicely here, and we really enjoyed our unexpected visit to the museum.

 Across from the Chinese History Museum is the Tua Pek Kong Temple, which we also only admired from the outside.

-Many of the museums are free of charge, and since it was very hot during the day, we decided to go into another museum.
+Many of the museums are free of charge, and since it was very hot during the day, we decided to go to another museum.
 Kuching has many to choose from, so we agreed on the Textile Museum.
 The museum is an absolute feast for the eyes from the outside.
 And we were not disappointed by the exhibition of traditional robes and fabrics on the inside.

 The Sarawak Museum, on the other hand, was THE museum that we had as “MUST” on our list.
 But we were so disappointed when we arrived to find that it was unfortunately closed.

 The Sarawak Museum was important to us because we had heard that there were some items from Alfred Russel Wallace’s library on display there.
 Wallace is most famous for conceiving the Wallace Line, the invisible boundary that divides Asia from Australia.